jrtorsa/First-Django-App/README.md

 Follow this steps.

 <b>#to get the most recent version of pip.</b><br>
-1. python3 -m pip install --upgrade pip
+ python3 -m pip install --upgrade pip

 <b>#to locate where is the virtual env.</b><br>
-2. which virtualenv
+ which virtualenv

 <b>#to locate the folder of your current version of pyhton.</b><br>
-3. which python3
+ which python3

-4. Access the folder in which you want to run the virtual env.
+ Access the folder in which you want to run the virtual env.

-5. virtualenv -p /usr/local/bin/python3 venv
+ virtualenv -p /usr/local/bin/python3 venv

 <b>#this command inits the virtual env.</b><br>
-6. source venv/bin/activate
+ source venv/bin/activate

 <b>#Checking the python version</b><br>
-7.python -V
+ python -V

 <b>#Deactiviting your virtual env.</b><br>
-8. deactivate
+ deactivate

 <b>#If you want to delete your virtual env.</b><br>
-9. rm -rf venv
+ rm -rf venv

 <b>Setting up Django.</b><br>